thomasnalix/thomasnalix/README.md

 </h1>

 ## 👦 About me
-I am a computer science student at IMT Mines ales in France.
+I am an apprentice engineer in software development at IMT Mines Alès
 <br/>
 <br/>